win21H2/my-computer-details-cli/README.md

 - Locate the unzipped folder and go to the batch directory
 <br><br>
-- Double click on either the file `my-computer-details` or `my-computer-details-beta`
+- Double click on either the file `my-computer-details` or `my-computer-details-beta` or `my-computer-details-dev`
 <br><br>
 - That should again, bring up a menu which is quite easy to navigate